Top 45 SQL Coding Interview Questions and Answers (with Tips)

 GROUP BY ROLLUP(product, region);

-Sample Answer: A materialized view stores the result of a query physically, improving performance for complex queries.
+Sample Answer: A materialized view physically stores a query’s result, thereby improving performance for complex queries.
 For instance, to create a materialized view for frequently accessed sales data:

 CREATE MATERIALIZED VIEW mv_sales_summary AS